ygivenx/tipsandtricks/organize_data.md

+## Organize your desktop now!

 The data in your mac is spread around into downloads, desktops etc etc...
-There is python tool `organize-tool` which can help your declutter and organize all your data with simple yaml configuration.
+There is a **python** tool `organize-tool` which can help your declutter and organize all your data with a simple yaml configuration.

 Thanks to [tfeldmann](https://github.com/tfeldmann) for this awesome tool

-Installation: pip3 install -U organize-tool
+Installation: `pip3 install -U organize-tool`

 Github: https://github.com/tfeldmann/organize

 Docs: [ReadTheDocs](https://organize.readthedocs.io/en/latest/)

 Usage: